-Housing starts are expected to increase at an annual pace of 971,000 units (seasonally adjusted) in tomorrow’s update for March, according to The Capital Spectator’s median point forecast for several econometric estimates.
-The projection represents a substantially higher level of residential construction vs. February’s data.
+Housing starts are expected to total 1.160 million units (seasonally adjusted annual rate) in tomorrow’s March report, according to The Capital Spectator’s average point forecast of several econometric estimates.
+The projection represents a slight decline from the previous month’s level of residential construction activity.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.